-1890 The company started as Hudson Bicycles
+1890 The company was established as Hudson Bicycles

 1903 The first motorcycle was produced.
 It was an early primitive fitted with a De Dion engine.
-At that time the firm was based in Icknield Street, Birmingham, but they soon left
+At that time the firm was based in Icknield Street, Birmingham, but they soon left the powered market.

 1910 Late that year the company returned, this time in Summer Hill Street.
 They listed two models of conventional design, fitted with 2½hp or 3½hp JAP engines, belt drive, Druid forks and with various transmission options.

 A decided novelty will be shown on this stand in light weight machines with 2 H.P. free engine and 3-speed gear, catalogued at 45 guineas.
 The makers claim for this machine that it is a light-weight with all the efficiency of the heavy-weight, and that it is capable of going anywhere under any conditions.

 The intention is to make this the model de Luxe of light-weights, therefore the very highest quality fitments will be employed - Brooks best saddle, Dunlop non-skid tyres, together with the most luxurious finish and equipment possible.
 The same machine will also be catalogued without 3-speed gear and free engine at 35 guineas.
 A third machine will be shown of the New Hudson 3 1/2 H.P., possessing all the same high-class fitments and finish, and retailing at 48 guineas.